 This in turn results in $\delta_4 = 1$, $\delta_5 = 0$.
 The pairs $\left(\delta_2, \delta_3\right)$, $\left(\delta_4, \delta_5\right)$ are interchangeable, but this is not a new possibility since the mass flux density does not change.

-If you insert $\delta_0 = \delta_1 = 1$, it follows
+Inserting $\delta_0 = \delta_1 = 1$, one obtains

 \[ \begin{align} \rho_{\delta_2}\mathbf{v}_{\delta_3}\cdot\mathbf{v}_1 + \rho_{\delta_4}\mathbf{v}_{\delta_5}\cdot\mathbf{v}_1 + \rho_1\mathbf{v}_{1}\cdot\mathbf{v}_{1} - \rho_{\delta_2}\mathbf{v}_{\delta_3}\cdot\mathbf{v}_0 - \rho_{\delta_4}\mathbf{v}_{\delta_5}\cdot\mathbf{v}_0 - \rho_0\mathbf{v}_{1}\cdot\mathbf{v}_{1} = \rho_{1}\mathbf{v}_{1}\cdot\mathbf{v}_1 - \rho_0\mathbf{v}_{0}\cdot\mathbf{v}_{0}. \end{align} \]

-With $\delta_2 = 0$, $\delta_3 = 1$ follows
+With $\delta_2 = 0$, $\delta_3 = 1$, it follows

 \[ \begin{align} \rho_{0}\mathbf{v}_{1}\cdot\mathbf{v}_1 + \rho_{\delta_4}\mathbf{v}_{\delta_5}\cdot\mathbf{v}_1 + \rho_1\mathbf{v}_{1}\cdot\mathbf{v}_{1} - \rho_{0}\mathbf{v}_{1}\cdot\mathbf{v}_0 - \rho_{\delta_4}\mathbf{v}_{\delta_5}\cdot\mathbf{v}_0 - \rho_0\mathbf{v}_{1}\cdot\mathbf{v}_{1} = \rho_{1}\mathbf{v}_{1}\cdot\mathbf{v}_1 - \rho_0\mathbf{v}_{0}\cdot\mathbf{v}_{0}. \end{align} \]

-This in turn follows $\delta_4 = 0$, $\delta_5 = 0$.
+This in turn results in $\delta_4 = 0$, $\delta_5 = 0$.

-If you insert $\delta_0 = 0$, $\delta_1 = 1$, it follows
+Inserting $\delta_0 = 0$, $\delta_1 = 1$, one obtains

 \[ \begin{align} \rho_{\delta_2}\mathbf{v}_{\delta_3}\cdot\mathbf{v}_1 + \rho_{\delta_4}\mathbf{v}_{\delta_5}\cdot\mathbf{v}_1 + \rho_1\mathbf{v}_{0}\cdot\mathbf{v}_{1} - \rho_{\delta_2}\mathbf{v}_{\delta_3}\cdot\mathbf{v}_0 - \rho_{\delta_4}\mathbf{v}_{\delta_5}\cdot\mathbf{v}_0 - \rho_0\mathbf{v}_{0}\cdot\mathbf{v}_{1} = \rho_{1}\mathbf{v}_{1}\cdot\mathbf{v}_1 - \rho_0\mathbf{v}_{0}\cdot\mathbf{v}_{0}. \end{align} \]